openshift/openshift-origin-design/web-console/knikubevirt/migrate-vm/migrate-vm.md

 ![Modal view](img/1-1-modal-info.png)

-After the migration is kicked off, the user will see a toast notification letting them know it has started.
-The state for the VM will also be reflected in the list view.
+After the migration is kicked off, the status of the VM showing that the migration has started will be reflected in the list view.

 ![Toast migration started](img/1-3-list-notification-started.png)

-On error or completion, the user will receive another notification with more details.
-Again, the state will be updated accordingly.
+On error or completion, the user will receive a toast notification.
+Again,the status will be updated accordingly.
+For a process that is not instantaneous, the user will be notified via toast when it completes.

 ![Toast migration complete](img/1-4-list-notification-completed.png)